hdevtools/hdevtools/README.md

 therefore it is recommended that you leave the socket file as the default, and always run `hdevtools` from the same directory.

+You can specify the path to a target file with the `--path` option.
+This is useful for integration with IDEs that submit a *copy* of the original source file (in a temporary directory) to `hdevtools` making it impossible to extract the `.cabal` information for the file's project.
+In such cases, you can run as:

+    $ hdevtools check -p /path/to/file.hs /tmp/file.hs

+and `hdevtools` will use the given path to obtain the `.cabal` information.

 ### Specifying GHC Options ###

 For most non-trivial projects, you will need to tell `hdevtools` about